-When reviewing a BHC application or notice that requires approval, the Federal Reserve considers the financial and managerial resources of the applicant, the future prospects of both the applicant and the firm to be acquired, financial stability factors, the convenience and needs of the community to be served, the potential public benefits, the competitive effects of the application, and the applicant's ability to make available to the Federal Reserve information deemed necessary to ensure compliance with applicable law.
-The Federal Reserve also must consider the views of the U.S. Department of Justice regarding the competitive aspects of any proposed BHC acquisition involving unaffiliated insured depository institutions.
+When reviewing a BHC application or notice that requires approval, the Federal Reserve considers the financial and managerial resources of the applicant, the future prospects of both the applicant and the firm to be acquired, financial stability factors, the convenience and needs of the community to be served, the potential public benefits, the competitive effects of the proposal, the applicant's compliance with laws and regulations, and the applicant's ability to make available to the Federal Reserve information deemed necessary to ensure compliance with applicable law.
+The Federal Reserve also must consider the views of the DOJ regarding the competitive aspects of any proposed BHC acquisition involving unaffiliated insured depository institutions.
 In the case of a foreign banking organization seeking to acquire control of a U.S. bank, the Federal Reserve also considers whether the foreign bank is subject to comprehensive supervision or regulation on a consolidated basis by its home-country supervisor.
-In 2016, the Federal Reserve acted on 269 applications and notices filed by BHCs to acquire a bank or a nonbank firm, or to otherwise expand their activities.
+In 2017, the Federal Reserve acted on 264 applications and notices filed by BHCs to acquire a bank or a nonbank firm, or to otherwise expand their activities.

 A BHC may repurchase its own shares from its shareholders.
 Certain stock redemptions require prior Federal Reserve approval.
 The Federal Reserve may object to stock repurchases by holding companies that fail to meet certain standards, including the Board's capital adequacy guidelines.
-In 2016, the Federal Reserve acted on seven stock repurchase applications by BHCs.
+In 2017, the Federal Reserve acted on five stock repurchase applications by BHCs.

 The Federal Reserve also reviews elections submitted by BHCs seeking FHC status under the authority granted by the Gramm-Leach-Bliley Act.
 BHCs seeking FHC status must file a written declaration with the Federal Reserve.
-In 2016, 48 domestic and 2 foreign FHC declarations were approved.
+In 2017, 36 domestic FHC declarations and one foreign FHC declaration were received.

 Bank Merger Act Applications